 What is Organic Coffee?

 In a nutshell, organic coffee is made from beans that are grown in uncontaminated soil without the use of synthetic fertilizers or pesticides.
 Standards may differ from country to country but the difference is usually on how much of the final product came from organic sources.
-In the US for example, the FDA requires 95% of the coffee to come from organic sources to be classified as “Organic Coffee” regardless of where it came from.
+In the U.S.A. for example, the FDA requires 95% of the coffee to come from organic sources to be classified as “Organic Coffee” regardless of where it came from.

 Why Choose Organic Coffee?